 Claimed to be the best preserved 19th century town Greenough is not to be missed.
 With over 30 historic sites you will need to include at least a full day in your itinerary.

-Greenough is a four and a half hour drive north of Perth and just south of Geraldton.
+Greenough is a 4.5 hour drive north of Perth and just south of Geraldton.

 Accessible all year.